One new COVID-19 case in Haldimand-Norfolk

 One new COVID-19 case in Haldimand-Norfolk Back to video

-Since the pandemic started in March of last year, there have been 2,821 positive results in Haldimand-Norfolk.
-A total of 2,744 cases have been resolved.
+The two communities have recorded 48 deaths since the start the pandemic and there were six others who tested positive but died from complications attributed to other illnesses.

-There have been 48 deaths in the communities as well as six people who tested positive but died from complications attributed to other illnesses.
+In total, there have been 2,842 positive results in Haldimand-Norfolk since the pandemic started last March and of those, 2,769 have been resolved.

-The HNHU has administered 131,108 doses of the vaccine and there are now 58,617 people who have completed their vaccine series.
+The HNHU has administered 132,851 doses of the vaccine and there are now 59,934 people who have completed their vaccine series.
+The total number doses administered in Haldimand-Norfolk is 151,664.
+Some residents of the area have received a dose outside of the HNHU.

-The total number of people in Haldimand-Norfolk ages 18 and over who have received at least one dose of the vaccine is 146,598, which translates to 77.9 per cent of the population.
-Some people have received the vaccine outside of the HNHU area.
+In total, 80.5 per cent of the population aged 18 and older have received at least one dose of the vaccine.

 The health unit notes that data on vaccinations can be delayed up to 48 hours.